FDA takes ‘momentous’ step toward banning menthol cigarettes and flavored cigars – KION546

 FDA takes ‘momentous’ step toward banning menthol cigarettes and flavored cigars

-(CNN) — The US Food and Drug Administration took a “momentous” step Monday toward banning menthol in cigarettes and banning flavored cigars, proposing a rule that public health experts say could save hundreds of thousands of lives.
+(CNN) — The US Food and Drug Administration has taken a “momentous” step toward banning menthol in cigarettes and banning flavored cigars, proposing a rule thatpublic health experts say could save hundreds of thousands of lives.

+The agency has now sent a rule proposing such action to the White House Office of Management and Budget for final review.

+The FDA has been talking about banning menthol and flavored cigars for years and has said the issue is important for the agency.

 The American Lung Association said it may be the most significant action the agency has taken in the 14 years since it was given the authority to regulate tobacco.

-Note: Correction: A previous version of this story incorrectly described the timing of the FDA action.